-Ahead of Union Budget, PM Modi to chair meeting with top economists today
+Ahead of Union Budget, PM Modi chairs meeting with top economists

-New Delhi, Jan 09: Prime Minister Narendra Modi will meet with the country's top economists at Niti Aayog in an annual exercise by the government think tank on Thursday ahead of the Union budget.
-In June, Prime Minister Modi had met 40 top economists of the country.
+New Delhi, Jan 09: Prime Minister Narendra Modi met top economists and experts at the Niti Aayog to discuss the state of economy and steps to be taken to revive growth which is estimated to drop to 5 per cent during the current fiscal.

-The Budget is likely to be presented on February 1, though the date has not been officially announced yet.

-The meeting will also be attended by Niti Aayog Vice Chairman Rajiv Kumar, CEO Amitabh Kant and other senior officials of the think tank.
+Among others, the meeting is being attended by Home Minister Amit Shah and other cabinet ministers, besides Niti Aayog Vice Chairman Rajiv Kumar, CEO Amitabh Kant and other senior officials of the think-tank

-"The prime minister will come to Niti Aayog on Thursday," a senior government official told PTI.

 The meeting assumes important as the government is in the process of formulating Budget proposals for 2020-21.